-- Multiple writers, even if they are across multiple clusters, can simultaneously modify a table and see a consistent snapshot view of the table and there will be a serial order for these writes.
+- Multiple writers, across multiple clusters, can simultaneously modify a table partition and see a consistent snapshot view of the table and there will be a serial order for these writes.

 - Readers will continue to see the consistent snapshot view of the table that the Apache Spark job started with, even when the table is modified during the job.

 Delta Lake uses optimistic concurrency control to provide transactional guarantees between writes.
 Under this mechanism, writes operate in three stages:

 - Read: Reads (if needed) the latest available version of the table to identify which files need to be modified (that is, rewritten).

 - Write: Stages all the changes by writing new data files.